-Come this January, about 40% of all Americans will vow to change one thing or another about their lifestyle while making their new years resolutions.
+Come this January, about 40% of us will vow to change one thing or another about our lifestyle while making our New Year resolutions.

 New Year’s resolutions usually fall under the following categories:

 - Weight Loss and Health

 - Stress Management

 Fast forward a few months later, and 60% of people who made New Year’s resolutions will have completely forgotten all about their resolutions.